NessieCircuits/Riotee_MSP430Fram/README.md

 ## Building

-To build the code, you'll need gcc toolchain for the MSP430 microcontroller series.
-Have a look at the [GitHub workflow](./.github/workflows/build.yml) for how to install the toolchain and build the project.
+To build the code, you'll need the gcc toolchain for the MSP430 microcontroller series.
+Refer to [the GitHub workflow](./.github/workflows/build.yml) for how to install the toolchain and build the project.

 You can also download the latest binary build [here](https://www.riotee.nessie-circuits.de/artifacts/msp430fram/latest/build.hex).